She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 “You look like the mayor.”

-That brought the smallest unwilling flicker to Mariana’s mouth.
+That earned the smallest unwilling flicker at the corner of Mariana’s mouth.

 “I was planning to buy far too much food for one person,” he said.
 “And I’m a terrible cook.
 Truly terrible.
-If you don’t help me choose, I’ll probably end up eating cold ham over the sink.
-I was wondering whether I could buy the dinner, and in exchange, maybe not have to eat it alone.”
+I thought maybe you could help me choose dinner.
+Otherwise I’ll go home, burn something expensive, and eat badly over my kitchen sink.”

 Mariana stared at him.